Skippy (film): Production

-In the scene where the dog dies, director Norman Taurog needed to get his nephew, Jackie Cooper, to cry, so he told young Jackie that he was going to kill his own dog.
-Jackie did the scene and afterward found out his dog would be unharmed.
-From this point on, Jackie had mixed feelings toward his uncle, almost to the point of hatred, and rarely spoke to him again.
+In the scene where the dog dies, director Norman Taurog needed to get his nephew, Jackie Cooper, to cry, so he told young Jackie he was going to kill his own dog by dragging the dog off set (with the assistance of Cooper's grandmother) and then having a security guard "shoot" the dog.
+Cooper did the scene, but despite finding the dog was not harmed, he was still hysterical for hours afterward to the point of needing a sedative.